yueyu19/yueyu19.github.io/_teaching/traffic.md

 ## Nesterov & de Palma model: queuing

-As an effort to address the limitations in Beckmann model, Nesterov & de Palma proposed an alternative model.
-Instead of a market, this model considers each link as a queue.
+As an effort to address the limitations in Beckmann model, Nesterov & de Palma introduced an alternative model.
+Instead of a market, the traffic dynamics on each link is modeled as a queue.
 In each queue, the departure rate (or service rate) is upper bounded, and the waiting time is lower bounded.
 As a result, the flow on each link has an explicit upper bound, and the travel cost on link $k$ has an explicit lower bound.
-We let $f\in\mathbb{R}^m$ and $c\in\mathbb{R}^m$ denote the elementwise nonnegative vectors for link flow upper bounds and travel cost lower bounds, where $f_k$ and $c_k$ are associated with link $k$.
+We let $f\in\mathbb{R}^m$ and $c\in\mathbb{R}^m$ denote the elementwise nonnegative vectors for link flow upper bounds and travel cost lower bounds, where the entry $f_k$ and $c_k$ are associated with link $k$.

-Under these assumptions, you can solve for the equilibrium flow pattern using the following linear program:
+Under these assumptions, you can solve for the equilibrium-flow vector using the following linear program:

 $$\begin{array}{ll} \underset{x}{\mbox{minimize}} & c^\top x\\
 \mbox{subject to} & Ex=s,\,\, x\geq 0, \,\,x\leq f.